-The college’s Criminal Justice Open House and Panel will run from 6-8 p.m., Wednesday, March 20, in Haskell Hall, located on the college’s Godfrey Campus.
+The college’s Criminal Justice Open House will run from 6-8 p.m., Wednesday, March 11, in Haskell Hall, Room 225, located on the college’s Godfrey Campus.

 Prospective students and guests will have the opportunity to tour classroom facilities and learn more about the program, enrollment process and financial aid opportunities.

-A panel discussion lead by professionals from the Federal Bureau of Investigation, Illinois State Police, Madison County Sheriff’s Department, Madison County State’s Attorney and Madison County Juvenile Office will touch on topics related to the profession as well as tips for successful careers in related fields.
+A panel discussion lead by professionals from the Federal Bureau of Investigation, Illinois State Police, Madison County Sheriff’s Department, Madison County State’s Attorney, Illinois Department of Conservation, and Madison County Juvenile Office will touch on topics related to the profession as well as tips for successful careers in related fields.

 There will be free refreshments and L&C giveaways for those in attendance.

 “Lewis and Clark is a great place to start your college education in Criminal Justice,” Program Coordinator Jessica Noble said.
 “With small class sizes, affordability and professors that care about your success, you can reach your full potential here.
+Our students are being hired to work in local law enforcement, with the Illinois Department of Corrections, and are able to transfer to multiple four year schools.
 We empower you to do your best and work hard to reach your goals.”